muhammadtayyab0404/vue-laravel-blog-app/README.md

 # 🚀 Full Stack Blog Platform (Laravel + Vue.js)

 A full-stack blog application built using **Laravel REST API** for the backend and **Vue.js 3** for the frontend.
-This project demonstrates authentication, CRUD operations, comments system, and protected routes using token-based authentication.
+This project demonstrates authentication, role-based authorization, CRUD operations, comments system, and protected routes using token-based authentication.

 ---

 ## 📌 Features

 - 🔐 User Registration & Login
-- 🪪 Token-Based Authentication (Bearer Token)
+- 🪪 Token-Based Authentication (Laravel Sanctum / Bearer Token)
+- 👥 Role-Based Access Control (Admin, Manager, User)
-- 📝 Create, Read, Update, Delete Blog Posts
+- 📝 Create, Read, Update & Delete Blog Posts
 - 💬 Add & View Comments on Posts
 - 🔒 Protected Routes using Vue Router Guards
 - ⚡ Axios API Integration with Laravel
-- 📡 Dynamic data rendering from REST API
+- 📡 Dynamic Data Rendering from REST API
+- 🧠 Secure authorization using roles & permissions

 ---

+## 🧑‍⚖️ Role-Based Access Control (RBAC)

+### 👤 User
+- Can create blog posts
+- Can edit **only their own posts**
+- Can delete **only their own posts**

+---

+### 🧑‍💼 Manager
+- Can create blog posts
+- Can edit **any user’s posts**
+- Can delete **any user’s posts**
+- Focuses on content moderation

+---

+### 🛡️ Admin
+- Full system access
+- Can create new users
+- Can delete existing users
+- Can update user roles (User / Manager / Admin)
+- Can manage all blog posts
+- Complete control over the system

 ## 🛠️ Tech Stack